Government adds to bank bailout.

 The health of Swedish children is in jeopardy due to a lack of co-operation and flaws within the School Health System.
 This warning comes from a study carried out by the Swedish Medical Association, the Swedish Dental Association and the Swedish Association of Health Professionals.
 Out of 1500 local doctors, school nurses and dentists, 94% believed that healthcare for children needs to be better coordinated among them.
 Only 29% felt that they were given the resources and the support needed by local authorities to work towards better health for children.
 The worst hazard for Swedish school children today is an unhealthy lifestyle resulting from issues related to weight and obesity, according to the report.

-Alice Babs just turned 85 and has released a new CD called "As time goes by".
+Alice Babs when she had just turned 85 and after the release of a then new CD called "As time goes by".

 Swedish New York based chef Marcus Samuelsson would rather work on his own projects, than be cehf at the White House.
 "But I wouldn't mind doing a guest stint at the White House," Samuelsson explains.
 Photo: Henrik Olund